 5. E-Library :

-As the capability of the established libraries grows, the foundation has decided to take the idea of E-libraries ahead in areas with internet access.
-Things are being looked into to take this project ahead starting with Himalaya Higher Secondary School in Khadbari in the near future.
+As the capability of the established libraries grows, the Manaram foundation decided to move ahead with E-libraries in areas with internet access.
+Following are the schools equipped with e- library facility:

 6. Participation in Literacy Campaign :